lambdaclass/lambdaworks/examples/rsa/README.md

 # RSA Implementation

-This is an implementation of the RSA (Rivest-Shamir-Adleman) cryptographic algorithm in Rust.
+This is an implementation of the RSA cryptographic algorithm in Rust.
 RSA is one of the first public-key cryptosystems and is widely used for secure data transmission.

 ## ⚠️ Disclaimer